tgc-bot/FourAcesContracts/Membership.md

 2. Club members will have to pay a 50-chip membership fee directly into the Casino each week

-    1. After a consistent membership to the VIP Club of 1 week, a Member SHALL only have to pay 25 chips per week
+    1. For each week of Membership, a Member is granted an additional 500 chips for their online/discord balance.

-3. Members MUST pay a 200-chip upfront payment on the first week (in addition to the above fee)
+3. Members MUST pay a 100-chip upfront payment on the first week (in addition to the above fee)

 4. Club members are given an additional two games grace as described